raujaku/wpa_supplicant-udmpro/README.md

 ```

-# 3. ssh to the UDM Pro, create a directory for the certs and wpa_supplicant.conf in the podman directory then copy the files over.
+# 3. ssh to the UDM Pro
+create a directory for the certs and wpa_supplicant.conf in the podman directory then copy the files over.

 ```
 $ mkdir /mnt/data/podman/wpa_supplicant/